-|Meaning||Total amount of money generated by the company||Income generated by selling of company’s goods or services|
+|Meaning||A total amount of money generated by the company||Income generated by selling of company’s goods or services|

 |Calculation||Revenue is calculated by adding sales with other income||Sales can be calculated by multiplying the total goods/services sold with its price|

-|Example||If sales of XYZ is $20,000, and income from other sources is $5,000, then revenue would be $25,000||If products sold by XYZ are 2,000, and price per product is $10 per product, then sales would be $2000.|
+|Example||If sales of XYZ is $20,000, and income from other sources is $5,000, then revenue would be $25,000||If products sold by XYZ are 2,000, and the price per product is $10 per product, then sales would be $2000.|

-|Indicates||the company’s ability to invest and allocate its resources to maximize the earning potential||Indicates company’s capability of selling its primary goods/services to make a profit|
+|Indicates||the company’s ability to invest and allocate its resources to maximize the earning potential||Indicates a company’s capability of selling its primary goods/services to make a profit|

 When a company just starts out, it has almost no existence in the market.
 That’s why to stay afloat, it may involve in generating money from here and there so that it can produce products/create services and sell them.
 That’s why clearly, sales often come when the company has the money to manufacture product/ buy product at a cheaper price.

-Revenue, on the other hand, is a culmination of all sources of income (investments, consulting, interest received, fees charged etc.) and the amount collected because of sales.
+Revenue, on the other hand, is a culmination of all sources of income (investments, consulting, interest received, fees charged, etc.) and the amount collected because of sales.

 Since sales are a major chunk of an organization’s revenue, we use sales and revenue as synonyms.
 To understand the sales and revenue, an investor/layman needs to understand how the income statement is formatted and arranged.
 If an individual learns to read the income statement, she will clearly see the difference between the revenue and the sales.

-This has a been a guide to the top differences between Revenue vs Sales.
+This has been a guide to the top differences between Revenue vs Sales.
 Here we also discuss the Revenue and Sales differences with examples, infographics, and comparison table.
 You may also have a look at the following articles for gaining further knowledge in Basic Accounting –